How to Make Chicken Soba Noodles

-The goal is not to overcook the noodles and make a big mess, which I admit happens to me every other time.
+The goal is not to overcook the noodles and make a big mess, which I admit happens to me every other time when I make this healthy dinner.
 Ugh.
 I boiled the noodles for 3 minutes, really could be even 2 but depends on a thickness of your soba, and then rinsed under cold water.

-The peanut butter sauce: Very simple spices and thickened with organic cornstarch.
-80% of soy and corn in North America are GMO.
-Luckily, it’s not that hard to find these two organic.
+The peanut butter sauce: Very simple spices and thickened with cornstarch.
 Mixed with chicken breast, a bunch of bell peppers and kale (delicious addition!).

 I cook meat, veggies and noodles separately.
 Noodles being an obvious part.
 Meat tastes best if browned on high heat and a bit of sauce added during the last minute.
 The sauce caramelizes and coats meat evenly – to-die-for sticky sweet and salty chicken!
 Save time and use leftover diced air fryer chicken tenders or air fryer chicken breast.